seahorn/crab/README.md

 #About#

-Crab is a language agnostic engine to perform static analysis based on [abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).
+Crab is a language agnostic engine to perform static analysis of programs based on
+[abstract interpretation](https://en.wikipedia.org/wiki/Abstract_interpretation).

 At its core, Crab is a collection of abstract domains and fixpoint